How Much Snow Can a Roof Hold?

 Unusual amounts of snow lead to many things—stalled cars, snowball fights, and airport closings.
 They also lead to many homeowner concerns over the roof's ability to hold the weight.
 Find out what you can do to identify or prevent problems.

-One last word of caution: Pay attention to where the snow you’re pulling off the roof is likely to wind up.
+- Pay attention to where the snow pulled off the roof is likely to wind up.
 You’ll want to pick a landing spot other than your head or the heads of bystanders!